 How's?
 It going people won't bite Jenna.
 What were the top 10 cheapest first cars that you can buy for less than a thousand pounds?
-The same cars in this video are an absolute bargain when it comes to price, but on top of that, they're, actually really cheap to ensure at least relative to 17-year-olds.
+The same cars in this article are an absolute bargain when it comes to price, but on top of that, they're, actually really cheap to ensure at least relative to 17-year-olds.

 I've done a bunch of quotes across loads of different first cars to basically find the 10 cheapest to buy and cheapest to insure don & # 39.
 T know that we knew with other ones that I've missed, but these are probably ten good ones.